No posts were found.

 - If you prefer, you may call to check in from your car and wait there until you are called inside for your appointment.

-- Anyone with signs of fever or respiratory illness should avoid entering our building.
+- Anyone with signs of fever or respiratory illness should contact us prior to entering our building.

 - There will be no hand shaking between patients, staff, and providers.

-- Until state mandates have been lifted, mask-wearing by patients and visitors will be required unless they have a doctor’s note indicating a medical exemption.
+- Until state mandates have been lifted, physicians and staff members will be wearing masks, and mask-wearing by patients and visitors will be required unless they have a doctor’s note indicating a medical exemption.

 - Mask tops will be taped in order to prevent fogging of our diagnostic lenses and to reduce the risk of eye infection associated with our procedures.